ahnguyen17/CompassAI/memory-bank/activeContext.md

     - **Frontend (`ChatPage.tsx`):** Updated the local `CustomModelData` interface definition to include `baseModelSupportsVision: boolean;`.

 ## Next Steps
-- Update `progress.md`.
+- Update `progress.md` to reflect the S3 file deletion feature.
+- Thoroughly test the chat session deletion functionality to ensure S3 files are removed and MongoDB records are cleaned up correctly.
+- Test error handling for S3 deletion (e.g., if a file doesn't exist or S3 permissions are incorrect).
 - Trigger a new Netlify build to confirm the `react-icons` module error is resolved.
 - Continue UI refinement for `ChatPage.tsx` if any further specific changes are requested.
-- Test `ChatPage.tsx` functionality thoroughly.
-- Present the completed UI redesign and TypeScript error resolution efforts to the user.
+- Present the completed S3 file deletion feature and previous UI/TypeScript work to the user.

 ## Active Decisions and Considerations
+- S3 file deletion errors are currently logged, and the MongoDB cleanup proceeds.
+This prevents orphaning DB records if S3 is temporarily unavailable but means some S3 files might remain if deletion fails persistently.
+This behavior can be revisited if stricter error handling (e.g., halting DB deletion on S3 error) is required.
 - The persistent "implicit any" TypeScript error in `ChatPage.tsx` (line ~694-699) is being monitored.
 Further UI work will proceed, and this error will be revisited if it blocks compilation or causes runtime issues.
 - UI changes are focused on using `react-icons` and leveraging existing CSS in `ChatPage.module.css`.